How to Become a Cannabis Sommelier

 Similarities between cannabis and wine

-There are many similarities between cannabis sommeliers and cannabis sommeliers, though we agree that wine somms have it harder.
+There are many similarities between cannabis sommeliers and wine sommeliers, though we agree that wine somms have it harder.
 How can you possibly guess the vintage of a bud, let alone distinguish region?!
-That aspect is impossble, yet the challenge of detecting the smells are so very similar to what wine somms do.
+That aspect is impossble, though if all bud were outdoor grown exclusively, it might be easier for people to detect which region a particul flower came from.
+The challenge of detecting the smells are so very similar to what wine somms do.
 Arthur Heine of Dutch company Sensunique considers himself of the sort, and with his events company he's helping educate people on those similarities between wine and the terpenes of cannabis.
 They do pairings and tastings with imported wines and they vape high terpene profile strains to motivate the senses, hence the name!

 Specialized cannabis experts can help guide consumer experience across a variety of settings including food and drink tasting, dispensaries, and breeding operations.
 While the term is unofficial, the “cannabis sommelier” profession is on the rise with the advent of cannabis lounges, coffee shops, and entire cities in the near future.